Why Preparing for Ayahuasca Ceremonies Matters

 Eat Healthy

-- Minimize beef and pork.
+- Minimize beef and pork consumption.